patniko/ghl/models.echoquality/training/TRAINING.md

 This will:
 - Load your annotations from the CSV file
-- Split the data into training, validation, and test sets
+- Split the preprocessed_data into training, validation, and test sets
 - Load the pre-trained model
 - Freeze early layers and only train the final layers
 - Train for the specified number of epochs